ncatlab/nlab-content/pages/2628.md

 =--

-The following discussion breaks this down and then means to prove it.
+The following discussion breaks this down and then desccribes the proof.

-> but check

 As a preparation, recall from the discussion at [[differential forms in synthetic differential geometry]] that if we pass from [[Diff]] to a [[smooth topos]] $(\mathcal{T},R)$ that models the axioms of [[synthetic differential geometry]], then for sufficiently well-behaved objects $X \in \mathcal{T}$ there is the [[infinitesimal singular simplicial complex]] $X^{\Delta^\bullet_{inf}} : \Delta^{op} \to \mathcal{T}$, the [[simplicial object]] that in degree $k$ is the [[space]] of [[infinitesimal object|infinitesimal]] $k$-[[simplex|simplices]] in $X$.